home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 ---
-title: "One wire Sensor"
+title: One wire Sensor
-description: "Instructions on how to integrate One wire (1-wire) sensors into Home Assistant."
+description: Instructions on how to integrate One wire (1-wire) sensors into Home Assistant.
 logo: onewire.png
 ha_category:
   - DIY